Quantumyilmaz/Plotter/README.md

 ```
 ![image info](./example_plots/intermediate_example_lineplot&hist_twiny1.png)

-And if you do not want seperate legends, just remove it from the dictionary:
+And if you do not want separate legends, just remove it from the dictionary:

 ```